nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 - Unmarks the 5th, 6th and 7th tasks in the task list.

 #### Selecting a task : `select`
-Selects the task identified by the index number used in the last task listing.
+Selects the task identified by the index number used in the last task listing.<br>
 Format: `select INDEX`

 > Selects the task and loads the Google search page the task at the specified `INDEX`.
 The index refers to the index number shown in the most recent listing.